Vampires: The Turning

 Vampires: The Turning is a 2005 martial arts vampire film directed by Marty Weiss and starring Colin Egglesfield, Stephanie Chao and Patrick Bauchau.
-It is the third and final installment of the Vampires film series although John Carpenter who directed the first film and produced the second film had no involvement with this film which is unrelated to the previous two films.

-The film was released on direct-to-video on May 3, 2005.
+It is the third and final installment of the Vampires film series, although John Carpenter who directed the first film and produced the second film had no involvement with this film, and is unrelated to the previous two films.
+Like the second film, this film was released on direct-to-video on May 3, 2005.

 Plot

 Connor (Colin Egglesfield) and Amanda (Meredith Monroe) are vacationing in Thailand during that year's Songkran festival.
 Connor, trained since childhood in Muay Thai (Thai boxing), takes Amanda to see a match.
 However, Amanda cannot take the brutality and goes back to their hotel alone.

 On the way, she gets lost in the Phang Nga market, and Mr Nice Guy (Dom Hetrakul) offers to show her the way to her hotel.
 He leads her on a short cut down a deserted alley, then turns into the vampire Niran, drinking her blood and carrying her off on a motorcycle.
 Connor tries to follow, but he is stopped by another vampire, obviously intent on killing him.
 Just as the vampire is about to succeed, a bald-headed man appears and chops off the vampire's head.
 Connor begs for his help finding Amanda, but he warns Connor to leave Thailand immediately and threatens to kill Connor if he follows him.
 Connor stealthily follows Kiko (Roger Yuan) home to Kong Sai House.

 When the police refuse to consider Amanda missing until 48 hours have passed, Connor goes back to Kong Sai House, only to find the people asleep.
 While snooping through the house, Connor is attacked by Sang (Stephanie Chao).
 Connor gets away from her by jumping out a window.
 As Connor lands on the ground below, he is stopped by vampire slayer Raines (Patrick Bauchau) who insists on testing Connor's blood to see if he is infected.
 When Connor comes up clean, he begs Raines to help him find Amanda but, like Kiko, Raines warns him to leave Thailand.

 Connor won't accept it and returns again to Kong Sai House.
 While there, he sees a photo of Niran in front of the Techno Games Arcade near the Phang Nga market.
 Figuring that Niran might have taken Amanda there, he snoops around.
 He finds Amanda being held in a cell with skeletons, carcasses, and other humans in various stages of having their blood drained.
 Amanda and Connor escape but are attacked outside by two jai tham (vampires who drink human blood) on a motorcycle.
 One drives off with Amanda; the other stays to kill Connor but he is saved by Sang and makes their escape on motorcycle.
+Sang turns Connor into a vampire to help give them a better chance at completing the ritual.